unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 Formatting typically only takes a few minutes per drive if they have been [pre-cleared](Configuration_Tutorial#Preclearing_With_Screen "wikilink").
-If the data disks are not pre-cleared, and you\'ve already assigned a parity drive, unRAID will proceed to clear the new data drives prior to formatting them.
+If the data disks are not pre-cleared, and you've already assigned a parity drive, unRAID will proceed to clear the new data drives prior to formatting them.
 This can take 8 or more hours ([maybe 25 hours\...](User_Benchmarks#Preclear_Times "wikilink")) for a 2TB drive.